 5. Find a temporary assignment.
 If it is too difficult to break directly into the industry, you might try finding a job through a temp agency.
 These companies can place you at big cosmetic companies like P&G or Unilever for a short or longer term assignment.
 Many people get hired on permanently at companies after starting as a temp.

 6. Network with other cosmetic chemists.
 If you really want to step ahead of the other cosmetic science job seekers, strike up relationships with other scientists that already work on cosmetics.
 The most popular US association is the SCC and in the UK it is the SCS.
 For other countries you can contact the IFSCC to find out your local organization.
 The SCC has chapters throughout the US and you can often visit a monthly meeting for free.
 There you can meet the most famous cosmetic chemist.
 If you prefer computers, look on LinkedIn, Facebook or MySpace for chemists who list their affiliation.
-You can even join our Beauty Brains Forum and get connected with other cosmetic chemists.
+You can even join the Chemists Corner forum and get connected with other cosmetic chemists.

 Cosmetic science is a rewarding career which enables you to create and use almost any cosmetic or personal care product you want.
 Better living through chemistry.
 I love it!

 If you want to learn more about starting a career as a cosmetic chemist, be sure to sign up for this free 4-part course on cosmetic science.